ThunixdotNet/www/articles/privacy.md

 - Email addresses: Retained for account management.
 - Login IP addresses: Retained for a maximum of 30 days.

-## Requesting a copy of your data

-You may submit a request via our [contact page](/contact).
-We will provide a copy of the data we store within 14 days.

 ## Requesting data deletion

 You may submit a deletion request via our [contact page](/contact).
 Account deletion will also remove all your data, typically within 14 days.